DWHR at the kitchen drain in Penrhyn castle, Wales

 Objectives of the demonstrator

-The system, regardless of its configuration is expected to provide about 25% of the heat consumption of the kitchen.
+The system, regardless of its configuration is expected to provide 25-38 % of the heat consumption of the kitchen.
 This heat is currently provided by a main heating loop, where the heat is generated in a biomass boiler house, and then pumped to the rooms in the castle.
 The savings are thus expected to be twofold, not only will the pellet consumption of the boiler be reduced, but, more importantly, the electricity consumption, used for driving the pumps, will decrease as well.
-Expected greenhouse gas emission savings are in the range of 2-3 tons, annually.
+Expected, technical, greenhouse gas emission savings are just over 750 kgs, annually.